kschuler/guide/guidelines/analyzing-data.md

 ## Analysis notebook boilerplate and conventions

 All analysis notebooks follow the same basic format, with each section containing the same information.
-This information allows the notebook to stand alone as a full summary of the experiment.
-The final notebook will be published in my [lab notebook](http://kathrynschuler.com/labnotebook) when the experiment is archived for easy sharing with collaborators.
+This information allows the notebook to stand alone as a full summary of the experiment and ensure that all experiments contain all of the important information.
+The final experiment notebook will be published in my [lab notebook](http://kathrynschuler.com/labnotebook) repository.
 Click on each link below to see details about each section.

 - Header content
 - Introduction